ericgassel/VolleyComps-2.0/backend/src/README.md

 - "sheet" is how you will specify which sheet you want to post data to.
 There are only five valid sheets, and they can be found in the "Sheet Design" section.

 ## Implemented Endpoints

+### GET /  (root)

+Health check route.
+Access the root to see if the API is up and running.

 ### GET /help
 Loads this file.